-This report is part of an on-going effort to promote safety and security at Cal State Fullerton and to comply with the Jeanne Clery Disclosure of Campus Security Policy, Fire Safety Report and Campus Crime Statistics Act, also known as The Clery Act (http://clerycenter.org/summary-jeanne-clery-act).
+This report is part of an on-going effort to promote safety and security at Cal State Fullerton and to comply with the Jeanne Clery Disclosure of Campus Security Policy, Fire Safety Report and Campus Crime Statistics Act, also known as The Clery Act.
 Under this Act, all colleges and universities across the country are required to publish this report by October 1 of each year.
 These reports must contain applicable policies and procedures regarding security and the statistical data from the previous calendar year and the 2 preceding calendar years.
-At Cal State Fullerton, the Annual Security Report is prepared by the Dean of Students who also serves as the Clery Director in cooperation with key personnel from University Police Department (UPD), Housing & Residential Engagement, Office of Student Conduct, Student Wellness, Student Life and Leadership, International Programs, Titan Athletics, Title IX & Gender Equity, and information provided by local police agencies.
+At Cal State Fullerton, the Annual Security Report is prepared by the Clery Director in cooperation with key personnel from the California State University Fullerton Police Department (CSUF PD), Housing & Residential Engagement, Office of Student Conduct, Student Wellness, Student Life and Leadership, Extension and International Programs, Titan Athletics, Title IX & Gender Equity, Auxiliary Services Corporation (ASC) and information provided by local police agencies.

-This Annual Security Report (ASR) defines types of crimes which may occur, suggests safety tips to help ensure one's safety and identifies related safety programs and resources in an effort to promote a safe and secure environment.
-It is compiled by the Dean of Students Office and is published each year by October 1 to meet the requirement of the Crime Awareness and Campus Security Act of 1990 to publish an Annual Security Report.
-This report is a collaborative and comprehensive effort that includes the cooperation of departments from all divisions within the institution, and all employees designated as "Campus Security Authorities" under the Clery Act.
+This Annual Security Report (ASR) defines types of crimes which may occur, suggests safety tips and identifies related safety programs and resources in an effort to promote a safe and secure environment.
+This report is a collaborative and comprehensive effort that includes the cooperation of departments from all divisions within the institution, campus auxiliary services, and all designated "Campus Security Authorities" under the Clery Act.